 Bob: We want to help you avoid as many of these mistakes as possible by walking beside you in your financial journey.
 So if you would like to talk about your financial situation and how we may be able to help you, give us a call at (830) 609-6986 or go online to our website at ciswealth.com and set a 15 to 20 minute phone appointment with either Mary Jo or I through the website’s online portal.
 At the top of the website it says “meet with an advisor”.

 You’re listening to Christian Financial Perspectives.
 Join us next week as we explore what God’s word says about money.
 Don’t forget, you can sign up for our free newsletter on ciswealht.com or give us a call at 877-71-TRUTH.
 That’s 877-718-7884.
 To make sure that you don’t miss any of our podcasts regarding the truth about money, make sure to subscribe to Christian Financial Perspectives at christianfinancialpodcast.com for free.
 If there are any specific topics you would like to hear more about, we would love to hear from you.

 That’s all for now, until next week!

 Dollar cost averaging will not guarantee a profit or protect you from loss, but may reduce your average cost per share in a fluctuating market.
 Comments from today’s show are for informational purposes only and not to be considered investment advice or recommendations to buy or sell any company that may have been mentioned or discussed.
 The opinions expressed are solely those of the hosts, Bob Barber and Mary Jo Lyons.
 Bob and Mary Jo do not provide tax advice and encourage you to seek guidance from a tax professional.
-Investment advisory services offered through Christian Investment Advisors Inc. DBA CIS Wealth Management Group, a registered investment advisor.
+Investment advisory services offered through Christian Investment Advisors Inc. DBA Christian Financial Advisors, a registered investment advisor.